Causes and Diagnoses

 - Eating extremely hot or very cold food

 Diagnosing Spastic Esophageal Motility DisorderDiagnosis of EMD may require a test to measure the pressure within the esophagus as you swallow or the use of an endoscope (a thin tube with a camera at the end of it) to examine the lining of your esophagus.
-Your physician will consult with you about determining the type of EMD you may have and how best to treat it.
+Your physician will consult with you to determine the type of EMD you may have and how best to treat it.
 Other diagnostic tests may include:

 - Upper endoscopy: Your physician will lightly sedate you and may numb your throat before sliding an endoscope down your throat.
 This tiny camera lets the physician see the surface of your esophagus.
 The physician may, if necessary, perform a biopsy (obtain small tissue samples) by using forceps (tiny tweezers) that are passed through the endoscope.
 A pathologist will examine the sample to determine if the tissues are abnormal.